 A stubborn bug or a sudden crash is enough to scare a mobile user away.
 Increasing and improving test coverage for a better UX is necessary to prevent negative reviews and ratings from shooting out of the roof.
 Ideal test coverage helps in determining whether your app test cases thoroughly cover the entire application code and what measures you should take while running these test cases.

 Another main reason behind increasing and improving test coverage is that there are a wide variety of browsers, devices, and operating systems with new releases on the verge.
-Both Android and iOS have been flooded with brand new features.
-Therefore, implement a higher test coverage using simulators, emulators, and real devices to deliver an overall and mobile UX Best Practices.
+Both Android and iOS have been flooded with brand-new features.
+Therefore, implement a higher test coverage using simulators, emulators, and real devices to deliver overall and mobile UX Best Practices.